DAINTINESS-Group/SchemaEvolutionDatasets2017/SchemaEvolutionDatasets2020/README.md

 - The results, including Excel files, and summary statistics for all the studied projects

 ## How to cite
 Panos Vassiliadis.
-Profiles of Schema Evolution in Free Open Source Software Projects.
-37th IEEE International Conf. on Data Engineering (ICDE 2021), 19-22 April 2021, Chania, Greece.
+Profiles of Schema Evolution in Free Open Source Software Projects.37th IEEE International Conference on Data Engineering (ICDE 2021), 19-22 April 2021, Chania, Crete, Greece.

 ## Tools